Hitting the trail with elite runner Zola Budd

-GROENKLOOF NATURE RESERVE, South Africa, April 23 (Reuters) - M y running partner has generously conceded to my pace and it’s not because of the warmth of the African sun on a glorious autumn day.
+GROENKLOOF NATURE RESERVE, South Africa (Reuters) - My running partner has generously conceded to my pace and it’s not because of the warmth of the African sun on a glorious autumn day.

 I often find myself with training partners faster than me but seldom has the gap been so glaring, for on this particular day the person striding alongside me was South African track legend Zola Pieterse, better known by her maiden name Budd.

-Zola and I are both training for our first Comrades Marathon, dubbed “The Ultimate Human Race” - a gruelling 89 km (55 miles) that ends in the port city of Durban.
+Zola and I are both training for our first Comrades Marathon, dubbed “The Ultimate Human Race” - a grueling 89 km (55 miles) that ends in the port city of Durban.

 Zola spends a lot of time on her feet and the original barefoot running superstar has strong views on the subject - even if, contrary to popular belief, most of her road work has been done in running shoes, even in her blistering prime.